 There are some non-modifiable risk factors for colorectal cancer like being an elderly male and having inflammatory bowel disease, but there are some modifiable risk factors as well, like smoking cigarettes, eating a lot of red meat, not eating a lot of fiber, and being obese.

 Colorectal cancer are also also associated with specific disorders like familial adenomatous polyposis and hereditary nonpolyposis colorectal cancer.
 Initially, colorectal carcinoma is often asymptomatic, but as the disease progresses, symptoms can develop depending on the tumor’s location.
-Tumors in the ascending or right colon generally grow outward beyond the surface of the mucosa, and that can cause vague abdominal pain and weight loss.
+In general, cancers in the ascending or right colon expand outward beyond the mucosal surface, which may cause vague abdominal pain and weight loss.

-Typically, these tumors don’t cause bowel obstruction, which means that they can grow quite large before causing symptoms and that also means that there’s often a late diagnosis.
-These tumors can ulcerate and bleed, and over time, the bleeding can lead to iron deficiency anemia.
+These tumors usually do not cause bowel obstruction, which means they may develop very large before causing symptoms, and it also means that a late diagnosis is always made.
+This tumors can ulcerate and bleed, and bleeding can lead to anemia caused by iron deficiency over time.

-Tumors located on the descending or left colon are generally infiltrating masses, meaning that they tend to be ring-shaped masses that involve the whole circumference of the colonic wall.
+Tumors located on the descending or left colon are generally infiltrating masses, meaning that they tend to be ring-shaped masses that involve the whole circumferenLARce of the colonic wall.